hrgraf/pizmidi/README.md

 # pizmidi
-Simple MIDI tools based on VST2 SDK and pizmidi framework/examples
+Simple and free MIDI plug-ins based on VST2 SDK and pizmidi framework/examples.
+Without dedicated GUI, but parameters can get edited from the VST host.

+Currently includes:
+  * midiUnifyChannel (a simple template for new modules)
+  * midiProgramChange for Arturia MIDI keyboards
+  * midiFromJoystick (translates XInput to MIDI)

+## midiUnifyChannel
+A simple template for new VST plug-ins.
+Maps all incoming MIDI messages to the selected channel.

 ## midiProgramChange for Arturia MIDI keyboards
 This is a program change VST plug-in for Arturia MIDI keyboards.